ehlesp/smallab-k8s-pve-guide/G017 - Virtual Networking ~ Network configuration.md

 In the capture above you can see the setup on my own Proxmox VE host, which has three network interfaces:

-- `enp2s0` : is my host's real ethernet NIC.
+- `enp2s0` : is my host's real Ethernet NIC.

 - `vmbr0` : is the Linux bridge generated in the installation of Proxmox VE.
 It holds the IP of this host, and "owns" the `enp2s0` NIC.
 If you remember, all this was set up [back in the Proxmox VE installation](G002%20-%20Proxmox%20VE%20installation.md).